 - 9.3 For capital items which have to be imported or manufactured overseas, it is discouraged to make exception payment for same or similar reasons outlined in clause 8.2 under 'On-line Purchasing'. - 9.4 Te Pūkenga can make progress payments, provided such a payment condition is agreed and duly specified in the agreement between the parties.
-This however only applies to infrastructure contracts and some property maintenance contracts. - 9.5 Any other exceptions to standard payment terms including to clause 9.1 (a) above may be made only with the prior approval of the Chief Financial Officer for national contracts and by the Regional Finance Director for division specific contracts. - 9.6 Te Pūkenga will not provide indemnities, agree to pay default interest, or provide personal or otherwise guarantees or warranties nor place signature on any supplier generated 'Credit/Account Application' forms, unless otherwise explicitly authorised by the Chief Financial Officer.
+This however only applies to infrastructure contracts and some property maintenance contracts. - 9.5 Any other exceptions to standard payment terms including to clause 9.1 (a) above may be made only with the prior approval of the Chief Financial Officer for national contracts and by the respective Finance Director for division specific contracts. - 9.6 Te Pūkenga will not agree to pay default interest or provide personal guarantees or warranties nor place signature on any supplier generated 'Credit/Account Application' forms, unless otherwise explicitly authorised by the Chief Financial Officer for national contracts and by the business division Finance Director for division specific contracts.